EarnestResearch/er-nix/README.md

 ### hopenpgp-tools

-`hopenpgp-tools` is referenced in Earnest's GPG instructions, but currently marked as broken.
+`hopenpgp-tools` is referenced in Earnest's GPG instructions, but currently marked as broken in vanilla nixpkgs.
+We provide a working derivation here as a convenience.
 To add it to your environment:

 ```sh